-In general, I'm not the biggest fan of reboots.
+In general, I am not the biggest fan of reboots.
 That's not to say I don't think they can be done well.
 They certainly can, and the reasons for doing them are at times entirely justified.

 My issue with reboots isn't so much whether or not they're good, however.
 It's more that I hate the practice of leaving story arcs unresolved.
 If the storyline from past installments is already wrapped up (or was truly that much of a mess that it couldn't be salvaged at all), then I don't mind hitting the reset button.
 Otherwise, if you're going to make another entry in the same series, why not just make it a sequel and focus on moving the story forward?
 To quote online user 'Idle Primate', "Either make fully stand alone films or commit to nurturing your brand."

-Genisys tries to do both.
+As it happens, however, Genisys tries to do both.
 It acts as a sequel and a reboot at the same time.
-Although it starts over with a new timeline, I wouldn't recommend it to anyone who hasn't seen the first two films, as Genisys is still quite heavily based around those.
+Although it does start over with a new timeline, I wouldn't recommend it to anyone who hasn't seen the first two films, as Genisys is still quite heavily based around those.

-When I did see it, I wasn't too impressed.
+Alas, when I did see it, I wasn't too impressed.
 It's something of an action/comedy in a series known for being grim and violent.
 While Genisys did have some interesting ideas in it, the light-hearted tone threw me off, and I just found it too silly and cheesy to enjoy.
-I left the theatre disappointed.
+I left the theater dissatisfied.